-Like stated above, you want to avoid using a menthol-based or heavily scented shaving gel or foam, as this might irritate your skin when shaving your groin.
+You want to avoid using a menthol-based or heavily scented shaving gel or foam, as this might irritate your skin when shaving your groin.

-Now, with your free hand, pull back your skin around the area that you want to shave.
+- With your free hand, pull back your skin around the area that you want to shave.

-Make sure it’s nice and taut.
+- Make sure it’s nice and taut.
 Then, you want to shave just the surface.
 Try to minimize your strokes as much as possible.

-When shaving your shaft, grab the glans with your free hand and stretch it a bit, then use your razor and gently shave in either downward or upward strokes.
+- When shaving your shaft, grab the glans with your free hand and stretch it a bit, then use your razor and gently shave in either downward or upward strokes.
 Rinse your razor after each stroke.

-For the balls, you have to be even more careful.
+- For the balls, you have to be even more careful.

 You want your skin as ‘flat’ as possible when your shave, and it is very easy to nick.

 You will probably spend a good five to ten minutes here, as it is rather difficult to get all of the hairs.